 - Alleged failure to appropriately clean and close an elbow wound following a road traffic accident;

 - Alleged negligent removal of a urethral catheter (by failing to deflate the balloon) causing injury to the penis;

 - Alleged failure to obtain advice from a Tissue Viability Nurse (TVN) request a GP visit or call 999 where a patient’s pressure sores had deteriorated;

-- Failure by a GP to diagnose Bowen’s disease or make a referral to a dermatologist;
+- Alleged failure by a GP to diagnose Bowen’s disease or make a referral to a dermatologist;

 - Alleged failure of two prison doctors to identify and treat a prisoner’s periodontal disease;

 - Alleged failure to advise and negligent removal of UL6 causing the palatal root to be pushed into the maxillary sinus and damage to UL7;